 Krylon is a reliable name in the world of art, and this gloss spray varnish is no exception.
 It’s UV-resistant for optimal protection against yellowing and fading.

-This gloss varnish works great on all types of surfaces, such as plaster, paper, ceramics, and more.
+This acrylic painting finishing coat works great on all types of surfaces, such as plaster, paper, ceramics, and more.
 It comes in an 11-ounce aerosol spray can.

 - Minimal odor